-During our last trip to Corfu, there was an orange little bottle that made its appearance on the windows of every shop in all the towns we visited, that recurrent view made me curious.
-So after some research, we made time to pay a visit to Mavromatis, a distillery that produces the liquor that is the trademark of this land, Kumquat.
+During our last trip to Corfu, there was a little orange bottle that made its appearance on the windows of every shop in all the towns we visited, that recurrent view made me curious.
+So after some research, we made time to visit Mavromatis, a distillery that produces the liquor that is the trademark of this land, Kumquat.

 They told us that kumquat (or koum quat) originally comes from China and south Japan, and the meaning of the word is golden fruit.